Stormlord2001/Bachelor_project_hand_in/README.md

 # Bachelor_project_hand_in
-Cleaned code for hand in
+Cleaned code for hand in, and stuff